KishorKumar0/Digital-VLSI-SoC-Design-and-Planning/README.md

 - **OpenROAD** – Contributes open EDA tools.
 - **eFabless** – Enables open-source chip manufacturing.

-Here's how you can document these images in your GitHub README file:

----

 #### OpenLANE ASIC Flow

 1. **Goal**